UPDATE: 5:48 p.m., Feb. 14: This $950,000 property is now represented by Hayden Kelley, of Atlanta Fine Homes Sotheby's International Realty.

 Photography by Bartolotti Media; courtesy of Compass

-A pioneering adaptive-reuse project, the 500-unit landmark building just east of downtown had originally functioned as a 19th century cotton mill.
+A pioneering adaptive-reuse project, the 500-unit landmark just east of downtown had originally functioned as a 19th century cotton mill.
 Transformed into lofts in the 1990s, it withstood a wicked fire in 1999 and a tornado in 2008.

 Photography by Bartolotti Media; courtesy of Compass